 At this time, patients coming in for surgeries and some procedures are required to be tested for COVID-19 as part of the standard pre-procedure process.
 We will work with you to schedule the test and refer you to the proper testing site.
-If needed, you will have your COVID-19 test 48-72 hours in advance of the scheduled procedure, and then will need to quarantine yourself between the testing and the procedure to reduce your risk of exposure.
+COVID-19 testing should be within 4 days if located within Boone County and within 7 days if located outside of Boone County.

 For those coming in for an office visit, our staff will guide you through temperature and wellness checks prior to your appointment.

 Patients, visitors, and staff will wear face masks at all Boone Hospital facilities.
 Masks can be cloth.
 Masks with exhalation valve are not permitted.
 Please review our mask instructions prior to arrival.
 If you don’t have a personal mask, the Boone Hospital location will be happy to provide one.

 We have re-designed our registration process to reduce contact.
 You will notice additional clear shields around front desk areas and reconfigured waiting rooms.
 This is intended to protect against virus transmission.

 At some of our clinics, you may remain in your car and complete most of the registration over the phone.
 Then, a member of your care team will provide instructions for you to safely enter the facilities.

 Signs and floor decals are being installed throughout our facilities to illustrate the six feet recommended social distance between you and others.
 Chairs in our waiting rooms and tables in our cafeterias have been rearranged to comply with spacing recommendations.